StRaToX123/BlueGravityProject/README.md

 # Merchants and the Transaction Menu:
-There are two merchants present in the demo (Merchant Cat, Merchant Rogue), both inherit from a base class Merchant.   <br /> This allows them to have basic interactability with the player as well as offer a selectable list of options upon    <br />
+There are two merchants present in the demo (Merchant Cat, Merchant Rogue), both inherit from a base class Merchant.   <br /> This allows them to have basic interactability with the player as well as offer a selectable list of options once the player interacts with them.
-interacting with them.
-Each merchant then, alters and implements different options (i.e. the merchant rogue has a    <br />
-talk options while the merchant cat does not).     <br />
+Each merchant can then implement different options (i.e. the merchant rogue has a talk option while the merchant cat does not). <br />
 The transaction menu features the ability to scroll through an arbitrarily long list of items and call function    <br />
 callbacks whenever an item is sold, allowing for an extendable system where, each merchant can implement custom logic   <br />
 (i.e. accepting only scertain items, or having custom dialog for some items).
 Added some quick animations to the UI    <br />